Community College Sustainable Development Network

-Network Activities Include:
+- Network Activities

-- Study Abroad Opportunities for Students
+Study Abroad Opportunities for Students

 CCSDN works to create new faculty-led service learning programs related to applied sciences and sustainable development.
 Current programs include opportunities in engineering, architecture, renewable energy, sustainable agriculture and ecology, education, health care and other disciplines.

-- Health, Safety and Program Management Training
+Health, Safety and Program Management Training

-The CCSDN program provides a robust model of faculty training including opportunities to shadow leads on existing programs, workshops on best practices in risk management and program design, sample handbooks and forms, and connection to existing programs providers and resources.
+CCSDN provides a robust model of faculty training including opportunities to shadow leads on existing programs, workshops on best practices in risk management and program design, sample handbooks and forms, and connection to existing programs providers and resources.

-- Capacity Building for Community College Internationalization
+Capacity Building for Community College Internationalization

-Recognizing that many community colleges lack the staff or training to grow safe and affordable study abroad programs in-house, this program builds on literature of best practices in the field of international education to provide community college leaders with the models and capacity building training to scale internationalization efforts through cost-recovery or minimal investment program opportunities.
+Recognizing that many community colleges lack the staff or training to grow safe and affordable study abroad programs in-house, this program builds on best practices in the field of international education to provide community college leaders with the models and capacity building training to scale internationalization efforts through cost-recovery or minimal investment program opportunities.

-- Professional Development networking for Faculty
+Professional Development Networking for Faculty

 Networking among CCSDN membership allows faculty to connect with peers to develop collaborative programs abroad, share ideas, and learn about opportunities and resources.